Dissertation Proposal Development Program

 Deadlines and Application

-Applicants must be second- or third-year humanities and qualitative social science doctoral students who are prepared to research and write their dissertation prospectus and/or research funding proposal/fellowship application in summer 2020.
+Applicants must be second- or third-year humanities and qualitative social science doctoral students who are prepared to research and write research funding/fellowship proposals/fellowship application in summer 2021.

 - Professional network-building opportunities and guidance in designing effective, interdisciplinary research questions, methodologies, contexts, and interventions